-This International Standard specifies the method for high temperature corrosion testing of metallic materials by immersing in molten salt or other liquids which are under static conditions and exposing them to high temperature in a controlled gas environment to evaluate their corrosion resistance.
+This International Standard specifies the method for high temperature corrosion testing of metallic materials by applying a deposit of salt, ash, and/or other substances and exposing them to high temperature in a controlled gas environment to evaluate their corrosion resistance.
+The deposit is applied prior to high temperature exposure by spraying, dipping, or painting.